niller-g/mlops/reports/README.md

 > *addition to the main branch.
 To merge code we ...*
 >
 > Answer:

 We ended up no using separate branches and pull requests in this project, mainly because we were often pair-programming or making quick, non-overlapping contributions.
 In a typical software engineering scenario, we’d create feature branches and open PRs for every change, but here we found it simpler to commit directly to `main` and resolve small merge conflicts as they arose.
 This approach worked for us because we maintained close communication and generally knew which files each person was modifying.
 But we do recognize the value of branching and PRs in larger teams or when changes are more substantial.
 In those cases, feature branches help isolate new functionality, and pull requests give people a chance to review and catch mistakes before merging.

---- question 9 fill here ---

 ### Question 10